How our solutions are working in India

 Water.org views all people as having the potential to be catalysts for change – to be part of their own solution.
 Water.org has found that when given a choice and an opportunity to pay for water and sanitation improvements over a reasonable period of time, families living at the base of the economic pyramid opt to finance long-term solutions versus pay high prices for, or struggle day-to-day, to get that next liter of water.

 This is why Water.org developed the solution known as WaterCredit.
-This solution removes the financial barriers that separate people from getting access to water through small, affordable loans for needed water and sanitation solutions at home.
+This solution removes the barriers that separate people from getting access to water through small, affordable loans for needed water and sanitation solutions at home.
 We are working with some of the largest financial institutions in India to make these loans available, thus allowing people to move beyond struggling to access basic resources like water, and empower them to achieve more in life.

 The following photos were taken in January 2016.
 The collection documents real life moments of families living in the slums of India, and how they experience the costs of water - from paying high premiums to water distribution vendors just to fill their vessels with enough to get by, to lives liberated from paying those coping costs, now unbound by the expense of water and looking ahead to untapped opportunities…all because they were able to finance their own water solutions.